pambalos/npi-enrichment-script/README.md

 - I also was considering what database I would use to save this data more long-term, and the format for it.
   - If I wanted a live and updated resource that I could use internally to quickly fetch information on NPI numbers, and I know I will mainly be accessing it via the NPI number, I would probably opt for a NoSQL database like MongoDB.
   - Alternatively, if I planned on building a larger set of records, one which might rope in further separate but relational data sources, and I can envision building APIs with index based queries, I would probably opt for a SQL database.
+- I decided to manually build in the create directory step just for ease of use.
 ### Improvements
 - Tests could be good.
 Although by its nature of being a script, it's pretty easy to test manually.
 - If I wanted to invest more time, I would add some overarching daily handler.
 Either set it up as a timed function in a constantly running app that runs once a day, or set it up as a cron job, both of which have their advantages depending on the use case.